mirage335/arduinoUbiquitous/README.md

 In this way, custom IDEs can be shipped out, for example alongside specialized device firmware, as a single tar package, to end users.

+# Likely Problems

+* Cores installed under "~/Arduino/hardware/" require a programmer in the IDE to be selected from the list of programmers under the "programmers.txt" file of that core.

 # Design
 Portable operation supported through fakeHome, and Arduino built-in portable functionality.
 Both are expected to use the same files.